reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 <Solution>

 This Effect didn't have a dependency array at all, so it re-synchronized after every re-render.
 First, add a dependency array.
 Then, make sure that every reactive value used by the Effect is specified in the array.
 For example, `roomId` is reactive (because it's a prop), so it should be included in the array.
 This ensures that when the user selects a different room, the chat reconnects.
-On the other hand, `serverUrl` is defined outside the component.
+On the other hand, `serverUrl` is defined outside the Component.
 This is why it doesn't need to be in the array.

 <Sandpack>